-Students in grades 3 to 8 are required to take the Pennsylvania System of State Assessments at their chronological grade level each year.
+Pennsylvania resident students in Levels 3 to 8 are required to take the Pennsylvania System of State Assessments at their chronological grade level each year.
 Students are permitted some accommodations due to their hearing loss.
+Parents can request that their child be exempted from taking the PSSAs.
+Such an exemption should be discussed with the school district at the IEP meeting.